 Abstract:

-After oil spill accidents, the surface oil undergoes migration and transformation in the water column under physical and biological action.
-Different zooplankton and phytoplankton, bacteria and microplastics collide with and adhere to dispersed oil to form aggregates/agglomerates under the action of waves.
-The aggregates/agglomerates will suspend in the water column or settle to the seafloor.
-Zooplankton wraps oil in fecal particles through ingestion of oil droplets and defecation behavior, while phytoplankton and bacteria aggregate large quantities of oil with suspended particulate matter through the secreted mucus; the bacteria further reduce the oil concentration by breaking down the petroleum hydrocarbons in the oil droplet.
-Microplastics and oil form agglomerates under the intermolecular forces.
-This paper summarizes the current status of research on the behavior of marine oil spill by zooplankton, phytoplankton, bacteria, and organic particulate matter, which can support subsequent studies of oil transport and fate in the ocean.
+Following oil spill incidents, surface oil undergoes complex migration and transformation in the water column due to physical, chemical and biological actions.
+Various zooplankton and phytoplankton, along with bacteria and microplastics, interact with dispersed oil droplets under wave-induced turbulence, leading to the formation of aggregates or agglomerates.
+These aggregates/agglomerates may remain suspended in the water column or settle on the seafloor.
+Zooplankton ingest oil droplets and subsequently excrete them as fecal pellets, encapsulating the oil.
+Phytoplankton and bacteria facilitate the aggregation of oil with suspended particulate matter via secreted mucus; additionally, bacteria degrade petroleum hydrocarbons, thereby reducing oil concentrations.
+Microplastics adhere to oildroplets through intermolecular forces, contributing to the formation of agglomerates.
+This paper summarizes the current status of research on the transport and fate of marine oil spill by zooplankton and phytoplankton, bacteria, and microplastics, which can support subsequent studies of oil behavior and fate in the ocean.